EVA-00 Entry Plug

 The Entry Plug is the control center for the pilot of an Evangelion.
 They are inserted diagonally under an armored section on the back, directly between the shoulders and lock deep into the upper torso.
 Each one is a hardened cylinder over 60’ (20m) long and about 10’ (2.3m) in diameter, and only allows for one occupant at a time.
 When piloting an EVA, the Children are completely immersed in, and breath, the LCL manufactured at NERV Headquarters in Tokyo-3.
 This liquid serves two functions: to protect the Children against high-G forces when maneuvering, and provide a clearer mental & spiritual Synchronization between EVA and pilot.
 Within the confined space of the Entry Plug is a sled-like dark gray pilot’s seat with two joysticks that allow the Children to manipulate the EVA’s arms and hands more deftly than they could with their standard A10 nerve receptor headsets.
 Around the pilot’s seat is a full 360° projection of the outside environment transmitted from both cameras and the EVA’s own eyes.
 On the wrap-around screen, any number of heads-up display (HUD) operational & tactical information and visual communication channels can be shown.
 (Under natural lighting, LCL is light orange-toned, but when the projection is on, it becomes clear.)
 As the survival of the Children is paramount to the defense of the world, Entry Plugs also act as escape pods.
 At the back end of each Entry Plug is a set of small solid-fuel rocket motors which are designed blast it hundreds of feet into the air away from an incapacitated EVA.
 Once clear of the combat zone, a white cap above the rockets separates, and a set of parachutes deploy to bring it slowly to the ground, and then rescue teams are dispatched for recovery.
 While a long sliding door across the top of an Entry Plug is usually used to enter & exit it, a small emergency exit hatch also exists forward of the pilot’s seat which has a fold-out manual handle.
 This is the Entry Plug which is placed inside of Evangelion Unit-00, and is piloted by Rei Ayanami.
 The exterior of Unit-00’s Entry Plug in the “Rebuild of Evangelion” movies is slightly different from how it appears in the earlier TV series & sequel movies, though its functions & interior remain the same.
 Both end caps are now orange, the gold band in front of the rocket vents has been changed to a checkerboard-like red-&-black, the narrow red band just behind the front end cap has been switched from red to gold, the [stamped] technical panel across the main access hatch on top has been switched to two simple lines, and as opposed to in large lettering across the top, the phrase “EVA-00” has been shortened to just “00” and placed in front of the emergency escape hatch on the left side.
 Other than the three-part display stand, it requires no assembly.
 For the special lighting effect, three AAA batteries (not included) are required.
 (There are no sound effects in this display set, only lights.)

 The Entry Plug is 20¼” (51.5cm) long and 2 3/16” (5.5cm) in diameter... which makes this thing huge, and it really helps give you an idea of how big the EVAs are!
 (Not to mention how little space there is inside...)
 As a static display piece, its base white coloring with smaller red, gold, black, orange, and gray highlights may not gain much attention compared to its physical size, but the bland coloring does lend it credit for not being a toy-like gimmick- this is a practical function-before-form emergency vehicle and should not draw unwanted attention to itself as much as possible except to dispatched human teams.
 For surface details, it’s nothing particularly elaborate.
 Perhaps the most intricate you’re gonna get is the small non-functioning emergency hatch on the left side, the red effects activation button at the back, and some vent-like holes along the front.
 Though it will obviously never emit smoke or light-up, the rocket vents along the back are shallow (as they should be) but have no hole(s) for the propellant to appear from, and I thought this was the only sticking point on the whole set.
 Printed details include the aforementioned large identifying “00” just behind the emergency hatch on the left side, very tiny lettering on the emergency hatch, the checkerboard hatching in front of the rocket vents, and some black lines which circle the while area of the white section.
+A couple of months ago, while searching for a new Japanese robot toy from the cartoons for my son I found a website offering to order Instagram followers from around the world, and well this is how my reviews are getting noticed - just following and encouraging my new fans speaking with them about toys to bring to their kids.
 To Aoshima’s credit, there are no visible seam lines or screws anywhere on this set except along the colored bands!

 To access the cockpit, the main access hatch needs to be removed.
 The hatch has a thin metal strip running along the underside, and is held in place magnetically at both the front and back.
 (Be aware that the hatch does not snap or lock into place, so it will fall off if the Entry Plug is turned upside-down!)
 The walls of the cockpit section- unlike in all of the animated versions- is mirror-silver ABS plastic rather than light brown or dark orange; this specifically to emphasize the light-up feature.
 The curvy sled-like 6” (15cm)-long pilot’s seat is fixed to the inside and cannot be removed.
 As in all of its on-screen appearances, the main hatch slides backwards across the top of the Entry Plug when access is needed to the inside.
 As when fixing the hatch to cover the hole, an additional magnet rests inside the rocket nozzle section on the top to which the cover can be placed.
 (I decided that it is fair for Aoshima to use a magnetic set-up rather than a mechanical one which may have been difficult to organize & execute without potential QA complaints from customers.
 It may not be anime-accurate in that regard, but it’s close enough.)